CyanogenMod 10.2 on Samsung Galaxy S4 (Japanese DoCoMo version - jfltedcm)

 Note that I am using a few of the kbc-developers' repositories.
 These have important updates for the DoCoMo phone model.

-version), but I thought I'd go go with KBC's one, since it had some updates for the NFC, and I was hoping to get the NFC working.
+On that note, it doesn't really matter which kernel is to be used (the jfdcm DoCoMo customized version modded by KBC, or the official jf version), but I thought I'd go go with KBC's one, since it had some updates for the NFC, and I was hoping to get the NFC working.

-As I was trying to replicate the binary releases that KBC published, I also had to disable SELINUX by adding the following line to device/samsung/jfltedcm/BoardConfig.mk
+As I was trying to replicate the binary releases that KBC published, I also had to disable SELINUX by adding the following line to device/samsung/jfltedcm/BoardConfig.mk:

 TARGET_KERNEL_SELINUX_CONFIG :=

-And to actually allow the boot partition to be flashed, I had to register my phone's bootloader in device/samsung/msm8960-common/loki_bootloaders
+And to actually allow the boot partition to be flashed, I had to register my phone's bootloader in device/samsung/msm8960-common/loki_bootloaders.
+Just append this text to the file:

 # DoCoMo